bluescarni/mppp/doc/sphinx/tutorial_api.rst

 API overview
 ============

-The mp++ API operates on two broad levels:
+Generally speaking, the mp++ API operates on two levels:

 * a low-level API closely following the APIs of the multiprecision libraries on top of which mp++ is built,